0xalexbel/tfhesql-rs/README.md

 The SQL interpreter was deliberately tested less for the following reasons:
 - The extensive testing required.
+- Possibility of using external libs to simplify the boolean ops binary tree.
 - Users can optimize their queries, potentially nullifying the benefits of interpreter optimization.
 - Although the bounty focused on the SQL interpreter, the underlying issue primarily lay in server-side computation strategies rather than the interpreter itself.